+Certain HDD enclosures do not allow for putting the drive in stand-by mode automatically.
 Fortunately you can run a script to spin down the drive periodically.
-If the drive is in use then the drive will spin down for just a moment.
-If the drive is in stand-by mode it will just remain so.
+If the drive is in use then it will spin down for just a moment.
+If the drive is in stand-by mode already, nothing will happen.

-As the name suggests, it spins down an HDD.
+As the name suggests, it puts an HDD drive in stand-by mode (spin down).
 This script is useless for SSD drives as they do not need to be spanned down.

 Additional packages required